JamesWotherspoon/oiko-server/ROADMAP.md

 - [ ] Review all tests

 ## Milestone 10: Analytics and Monitoring
-- [ ] Develop preformance tests and identify bottlenecks
+- [ ] Develop preformance tests and identify bottlenecks - timings
 - [ ] Use packages to visualize system health, usage and preformance
 - [ ] Setup alerts for system health and security issues